uhyo/better-typescript-lib/README.md

 ## Installation

 You only need to install `better-typescript-lib`.
-Additional configuration is not needed; your TypeScript project automatically use `better-typescript-lib` definitions.
+For npm and yarn, additional configuration is not needed; your TypeScript project automatically use `better-typescript-lib` definitions.
+For pnpm, see below.

 ```sh
 npm i -D better-typescript-lib